Tobbiss/uw-ethics/README.md

 This automatically generates ethics documents for the University of Waterloo's ethics board.
 Note that the ethics, ethics-consent, and pwdiff scripts support macOS and Linux, but not Windows.

-For Windows users, please use the windows-ethics.ps1 and windows-ethics-consent.ps1 script.
+For Windows users, please run the windows-ethics.ps1 and windows-ethics-consent.ps1 scripts on PowerShell.
 Pull requests to support pwdiff are welcome.
 ## Setup

 ### Installing dependencies